BioPsyk/PAFGLS/PAFGRS-master/README.md

 ./scripts/singularity-run.sh

 ```
-PAFGRS is now loaded and ready in the interactive R session
+PAFGLS is now loaded and ready in the interactive R session

 ### Re-build the container
 When changing the Dockerfile, the docker and singularity images need to be rebuild.
 This is how you can do it locally.
 Requires docker and singularity to be installed.